NEMO-consortium/3_GYRE_PISCES_eddy/docs/tutorial-2.md

     This activates the default specification of the GM coefficient ($$\kappa_{gm}$$) which is constent all over the ocean domain with a value of $$2 000$$ $$m^2 s^{-1}$$.

 The spin-up is now configured.
 We have kept the default time-step value `rn_Dt = 14400.` in the namelist, wich corresponds to a 4 hours time-stepping between each iteration.
-The simulation will then last 10 years (this can be easily changed by setting the final iteration _ǹn_itend_ accordingly).
+The simulation will then last 10 years (this can be easily changed by setting the final iteration _nn_itend_ accordingly).

 Before running the model, we will add extra variables using XIOS.

-## Adding new variable to the output diagnostics using XIOS
+## Adding new variables to the output diagnostics using XIOS

 The NEMO strategy to manage input and output files is based on XIOS.
 The output files that will be saved during the simulation can be defined for each experiment in its top-level folder within the **file_def_nemo.xml** file.
-The _EXPREF_ folder already provides a default xml file that allows to store variables every 5 days as well as additional diagnostic limited to yearly frequency.
+The _EXP00_ folder already provides a default xml file that allows one to store variables every 5 days as well as additional diagnostics limited to yearly frequency.

 > **Note:** XIOS provides different methods to pre-process the data before storing.
 By default, variables are time-averaged to the period defined by the 'output_freq' attribute of a 'file_group' entry.